s-20/unnamed/CharacterCreation.md

 ### Aspects

 Aspects are specific to each character.
-It’s a short phrase, usually less than five words, describing major areas of experties, concepts, or other things important to a character.
+It’s a short phrase, usually less than five words, describing major areas of expertise, concepts, or other things important to a character.
 Some examples might include *Damn Good Pilot*, *Elfish Bladesinger*, *Smuggler with Connections*, *Professor of Archaeology at Miskatonic Collage in Arkham*, or *Genetically Enhanced Supersoldier*.
 In other game systems, Aspects might be represented by Character Classes, “Races”, Heritage, or other similar broad concepts.

 Your character starts with two Aspects chosen and defined by you.
-Aspects should be straighforward and easy to interpret.
+Aspects should be straightforward and easy to interpret.
 They should be flexible as well, and apply to a number of situations, but not be so broad they apply to **every** situation.

 If your parameters establish that there are non-human options for characters, and you elect to have such a character, at least one Aspect should involve the alternative Heritage (or whatever) in some way.
 For example, if your campaign has Androids as a possible character option, then at least one Aspect of an Android character should note this fact, but should also have some additional information. *Android* isn’t a good Aspect, but *Android Science Officer* is. *Hill Dwarf* isn’t enough, but *Apprentice Hill Dwarf Blacksmith* works well.